SlickChair/SlickChair/README.md

 # SlickChair

 SlickChair is an open-source conference management system written in Scala.
 Built with the Play framework and the Slick database access library, SlickChair provides a highly flexible and extensible solution to manage a peer review process.
-Lear more about SlickChair internals on the [project report](https://github.com/OlivierBlanvillain/SlickChair-report/blob/master/report/main.pdf).
+More information on the [project report](https://github.com/OlivierBlanvillain/SlickChair-report/blob/master/report/main.pdf).

 ## What Makes It Different?